Why Do Seniors Sleep So Much

 2. Create a Relaxing Bedtime Routine

 A relaxing bedtime routine can help to signal the body that it's time to sleep.
-This might include taking a warm bath, reading a book, listening to calming music, or practicing relaxation techniques like deep breathing or meditation.
-Avoid screen time (TV, smartphones, tablets) for at least an hour before bed, as the blue light emitted by these devices can interfere with sleep.
+Practically speaking, this might include taking a warm bath, reading a book, listening to calming music, or practicing relaxation techniques like deep breathing or meditation.
+Plus, avoid screen time (TV, smartphones, tablets) for at least an hour before bed, as the blue light emitted by these devices can interfere with sleep.
 A consistent routine helps to mentally prepare for sleep, making it easier to drift off.

 3. Optimize the Sleep Environment